|Nutritional Guidelines (per serving)|

 |% Daily Value*|

 |Total Carbohydrate 7g||2%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Our recipe for gluten-free teriyaki sauce is easy to make.
-Use it in your favorite oriental dishes, dipping sauces and marinades for grilled meats, poultry and fish.
+Use it in your favorite Asian dishes, dipping sauces, and marinades for grilled meats, poultry, and fish.
 We really like dipping gluten-free chicken wings and drummies in this delicious sauce.

 Store in the refrigerator, preferably in a glass jar.